xertai/community/CONTRIBUTING.md

 lsdake@beast-05:~/repos/SDAC$ git commit .
 ```

-## Retrieves a copy of the references to the source of truth
+## Retrieves a copy of the references from the source of truth

-This updates our local references to the upstream
+This updates your local references to the upstream

 ```bash
 lsdake@beast-05:~/repos/SDAC$ git fetch upstream